Ozzymara/mind-haven/README.md

 • The navigation bar, cards, buttons, and the modal form were built with [Bootstrap feature](https://getbootstrap.com/docs/5.3).
 • The website utilises the Bootstrap framework for responsive design and styling components like the navigation bar and cards.
 • I took inspiration from previous projects shared with us, especially from the works of [Jeremy Greig](https://jeremygreig.github.io/CI_Project_1_JG/index.html) and [Megan Otton](https://meganotton.github.io/Mental_Health_Website/).
-• Learning and parts of code were supplied by Github Copilot.
+• Learning and parts of the code were supplied by GitHub Copilot.

 ## 📝 Content